 - A supported USB security key.
 WebAuthn/FIDO2 security keys from Yubico or Feitian are good options.
-U2F-only security keys (like the Yubikey NEO-n) can't be used with Firefox.
+We do not recommend U2F-only security keys (like the Yubikey NEO-n).

 Additionally, your administrator must enable the use of security keys in Duo.
 Check with your organization's support team or help desk to verify that security keys are allowed if you are uncertain.